Taurien/ufo-sightings/README.md

 # UFO Sightings 🛸

-According to the dataset of UFO reports that [NUFORC](https://nuforc.org/) has on [Kaggle](https://www.kaggle.com/datasets/NUFORC/ufo-sightings) (last updated on 2019).
-I wanted to build a place where these sightings can be searched, filtered and highlighted on the Google map.
+According to a dataset of UFO reports originally compiled by the [National UFO Reporting Center (NUFORC)](https://nuforc.org/) and later made publicly available on [Kaggle](https://www.kaggle.com/datasets/NUFORC/ufo-sightings) (last updated in 2019), I wanted to build an interactive platform where these sightings can be **searched, filtered, and visualized** on Google Maps.

 This dataset contains sightings that can be filtered by country: